 There are five different gardens: the Palm Collector’s Garden, Garden of the Senses, Pioneer Garden, Edible Garden and the Shade Garden, each with their own delightful highlights and plantings.

-Historic Palm Cottage events and the 3,500-square-foot house museum offer an intriguing insight into the history of Naples.
+Historic Palm Cottage events and the 3,500-square-foot house museum offer an intriguing insight into the history of Naples, Florida.
 The furnishings, photographs and personal treasures reveal the changing lifestyle of Naples over the last century.
 Filmed interviews of Naples Oral Histories add to the local information and can be enjoyed in the cozy Cottage Theater as part of your visit.